12 Kitchen Gadgets That Stand the Test of Time

-“Tuna chopper” for tuna salad (duh!), and egg salad. —Rachael Weiner, Senior Style and Market Editor
+“Tuna chopper” for tuna salad (duh!), and egg salad. —Rachael Weiner, Former Senior Style and Market Editor

 A pastry blender that’s all stainless steel rather than wooden or plastic handle, so you can wash it a bunch or soak it without the handle loosening. —Leslie Yazel, Editor-in-Chief

 My mom is a big Pyrex woman.
 She only used Pyrex bakeware.
-That kind of stuck in my head and now it’s all I use. —Hannah Norling, Assistant Producer
+That kind of stuck in my head and now it’s all I use. —Hannah Norling, Former Associate Producer

-Still in love with my grandmother’s grapefruit spoon. —Brigitt Earley, Deputy Editor
+Still in love with my grandmother’s grapefruit spoon. —Brigitt Earley, Former Deputy Editor

 I have the fondest memories of using my mom’s hand-crank flour sifter.
 That was always “my job” when we were baking together. —Dawn Perry, Food Director